 The Council of Europe Action Plan for Georgia 2020-2023 was adopted by the Committee of Ministers on 5 November 2019 and launched by the Secretary General of the Council of Europe in Tbilisi on 11 November 2019.
 The Action Plan has been prepared in close consultation with the Georgian authorities and takes into account the priorities for reforms in the country.
 It reflects the most recent findings of the Council of Europe’s monitoring bodies, resolutions and recommendations in respect of Georgia.

 The basis of the Action Plan is the principle of shared responsibility of the Council of Europe and the 47 member states to improve implementation of the European Convention on Human Rights.
 Overall, this four-year Action Plan will build on the achievements of the previous one.
 It will strengthen democratic security in Georgia by developing and effectively implementing policies and legislation in a number of areas where the Council of Europe provides added value:

-With a total budget of €25 million, the Action Plan is implemented by the Council of Europe’s Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy and the Congress of Local and Regional Authorities of Europe.
-The Council of Europe Office in Georgia co-ordinates the implementation of over 20 projects, including joint projects with the European Union.
+With a total budget of €17.5 million, the Action Plan is implemented by the Council of Europe’s Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy and the Congress of Local and Regional Authorities of the Council of Europe.
+The Council of Europe Office in Georgia co-ordinates the implementation of projects, including joint projects with the European Union.

 Through the actions implemented in 2020, the Council of Europe Action Plan for Georgia 2020-2023 contributed to the UN 2030 Agenda for Sustainable Development by supporting the United Nations Sustainable Development Goals (SDGs), notably SDGs 4, 5 and 16.

 More information: Overview of the Council of Europe Contribution to the UN 2030 Agenda.